nyu-devops/lab-starter/README.md

 $ docker rm d9c94acd264b
 ```

-## Copyrights
+## License

+Copyright (c) John Rofrano.
+All rights reserved.

+Licensed under the Apache License.
+See [LICENSE](LICENSE)

-This repo is part of the NYU masters class: **CSCI-GA.2820-001 DevOps and Agile Methodologies** created by *John Rofrano*.
-All material is copyright (c) 2022 John Rofrano, All rights reserved.
+This repo is part of the NYU masters class: **CSCI-GA.2820-001 DevOps and Agile Methodologies** created by *John Rofrano*